 I want to thank all folks who purchased my photographs in 2010.
-It warms my heart to know that you liked my work so much that you were willing to part with your hard earned dollars, Euros, pesos… It not only makes me happy, but also keeps this blog rolling. :-)
+It warms my heart to know that you liked my work so much that you were willing to part with your hard earned dollars, Euros, pesos… This not only makes me happy, but also keeps this blog rolling. :-)

 To all who kept in touch, shared your thoughts on Nostalgia, publicly or privately, thank you.
-To those of you who wanted to share, but didn't, maybe you will overcome your fear or laziness in teh upcoming year.
+To those of you who wanted to share, but didn't, maybe you will overcome your fear or laziness in the upcoming year.
 To those who fell off the Nostalgia track for whatever reason, peace be with you.